The UK’s strangest and least-known parking laws

 1. Using the horn while a car is stationary is against the law.
 This includes when the vehicle is parked.

-2. Parking in a cycle lane, or on zig-zags at a pedestrian crossing or outside a school, isn’t permitted.
+2. Parking on the zig-zags either side of a pedestrian crossing or outside a school, or in a cycle lane, is not permitted.

-3. Parking to load or unload on double yellow lines is only permitted if the load is of sufficient volume, weight or difficulty.
+3. Parking to load or unload on double yellow lines is only allowed if the load is of sufficient volume, weight or difficulty.

 4. You cannot park anywhere that may restrict access for the emergency services.